NorenaSheung/Lakeland_GME_Holidays_Calendar/README.md

 # Lakeland GME Holidays Calendar – User Guide

 ## 📌 Purpose
 This calendar provides the official holiday schedule for all Lakeland plants worldwide.
-It is maintained by the Global Manufacturing Excellence (GME) department and distributed in .ics format for easy subscription in Outlook and other calendar applications.
+Improve visibility by establishing an all-plant holiday calendar in Outlook using ICS URL subscription for automatic updates without extra steps for subscribers.
+It is maintained by the Global Manufacturing Excellence (GME) department and distributed in .ICS format for easy subscription in Outlook and other calendar applications.

 ## 🌍 Scope
 - Covers all Lakeland plants globally.